hicklin-james/dcida_api_pub/README.md

 4. Start the development server
   1. `foreman start`

-At this point, you should have Rails running on WEBrick at http://localhost:3000, along with Redis running in standalone mode and Sidekiq booted alongside Rails.
+At this point, you should have Rails running on Thin at http://localhost:3000, along with Redis running in standalone mode and Sidekiq booted alongside Rails.